-Preliminary Recommendation #4 The Working Group could recommend that the registrar and registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the Registrar Accreditation Agreement (RAA)) and that the data fields are correctly tagged to facilitate transformation if it is ever needed.
+Preliminary Recommendation #4 The Working Group could recommend that the registrar or registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the Registrar Accreditation Agreement (RAA)) and that the data fields are correctly tagged to facilitate transformation if it is ever needed.

 Preliminary Recommendation #5 The Working Group could recommend that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.

-Preliminary Recommendation #6 The Working Group could recommend that the field names of the Domain Name Relay Daemon be translated into as many languages as possible.
+Preliminary Recommendation #6 The Working Group could recommend that the field names of the WHOIS contact information be translated into as many languages as possible.

 “Non-Recommendation” #7 Based on recommendations #1-#6, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.